LuemmelSec/LuemmelSec.github.io/_posts/2020-12-06-My-Way-Into-InfoSec.md

 ## Further steps and current situation

-As the team mainly puts me on web-pentests or mobile-pentests, I joined snyff´s PentesterLab´s with a pro subscription to help me understand the basics and also to provide some insight to more complexe scenarios.
+As the team mainly puts me on web-pentests or mobile-pentests, I joined snyff´s PentesterLab´s with a pro subscription to help me understand the basics and also to provide some insight to more complex scenarios.
 That was the best money I personally ever spent on an online-training.
 It gave me so much value regarding the price I payed for it.

-My new team decided that it was a good idea to do Rhasta Mouse´s RTO, just beacause they could.
+My new team decided that it was a good idea to do Rasta Mouse´s RTO, just beacause they could.
 *Me: Damn bastards.
 I´m out guys.
 You know the OSCP thing - enough for this year, maybe next time.
 Also me: Woah this looks like the most awesome lab ever and Red Teaming is the shit <3.
 I´m in.*